Information Security

 Apart from monthly internal vulnerability scans, Wistron entrusts a third party professional organization to conduct network and system penetration tests each year to protect the corporate and personal information and prevent losses caused by leaks, theft, destruction, other human factors, or natural disasters.
 These tests reduce the impact of human factors or natural factors on the Company's operations.
 The purpose of the tests is to understand and evaluate the status of the organization network environment and system security and verify the current information security protection safety rating and effectiveness to resolve vulnerabilities, improve operations, and strengthen system security.

-In 2021, the head offices introduced red team assessments.
-External information security teams simulated attacks on the Company and attempted to achieve the specified goals without affecting the Company’s operations.
-The company’s services were comprehensively reviewed and the Company’s network was examined for vulnerabilities and human errors in deployment.
-Moreover, we checked if the identification, protection, detection, and response mechanisms of the information security maintenance and response team were functioning smoothly.
+Since 2021, we introduced red team drills, where external information security teams simulated attacks on the Company and attempted to achieve specified goals without affecting the Company’s operations.
+The red team drills allow us to comprehensively review our services and networks for any vulnerabilities and human errors in deployment.
+Moreover, we checked the integrity of identification, protection, detection, and response mechanisms from our information security maintenance and response team.

 Software Development Security